mobizt/ESP-Line-Notify/README.md

 This Arduino library allows ESp8266 and ESP32 to send LINE Notify message, sticker and images from flash and SD memory.

-The library was test and work well with ESP8266 and ESP32 based module.
+The library was test and work well with ESP8266 and ESP32 based modules.

 Copyright (c) 2021 K. Suwatchai (Mobizt).